ty-coud/zendesk-app-astro/README.md

 There are custom dev and build scripts in the `scripts` folder that you can use but they may need adjusted for your specific app/environment.
 You can run them with `bun dev:auto` and `bun build:auto`

+## Using Zendesk Garden

+There is a branch called `garden` that has React and Zendesk Garden set up if you'd like to use those.
+This main branch is kept minimal and framework agnostic.

 ## Development Workflow

 The Dev workflow leverages Astro's Dev mode.